-Impact investing: why are more sophisticated investors getting involved?
+Impact investing: sophisticated investors popularity

 Follow the smart money is an adage that’s as old as, well, money.

 The skill lies, of course, in identifying which is the smart money and which is the money being driven by herd instinct to invest in the latest bubble.

 It’s been a distinct trend recently that more and more sophisticated investors - the ones looking at that smart money - have been choosing impact investing.